 In no particular order, this site’s content and production would not have been possible without:

-- The many, many contributors to the open-source ecosystem, whose oft-unnoticed contributions have enabled modern computing
+- The many, many open-source contributors who enable modern computing